gpg/gpg4win/doc/README-BETA-en.txt

     * Signature certificate choice shows selected protocol only [#166733]
     * translation strings completed
     * several minor and medium improvements
-    -> [#xxxxxx] marks the Kleopatra bug number.
-With this number you can see all bug details on http://bugs.kde.org.

  - GpgOL, GnuPG and Installer: Several minor and medium problems and errors were fixed.